-The human resources field in Georgia is largely defined by the presence of 16 Fortune 500 companies and 26 Fortune 1000 companies headquartered within the state.
-The size and success of these companies has made them major players in job creation, which translates to a consistent need for human resources professionals.
-Among Georgia’s biggest employers that drive demand for HR managers and specialists are the many large companies headquartered in the state, the likes of which include Coca-Cola Corporation, Aflac, Home Depot, UPS and Delta Airlines.
+The human resources field in Georgia is largely defined by the presence of no less than 21 Fortune 500 companies headquartered in the state, as of 2018.
+The size and success of these companies have made them major players in job creation, which translates to a consistent need for human resources professionals.
+Just some of Georgia’s Fortune 500 companies driving demand for HR managers and specialists include the Coca-Cola Corporation, Aflac, Home Depot, UPS, and Delta Airlines.

 Earning the Right Degree for a Career in Human Resources and HR Management

-Just a few of the human resources areas covered in these bachelor’s programs include:
+Just a few of the human resources topics covered in a bachelor’s programs include:

 - Business Law and Ethics